 - Some consumers report that measurement ticks and numbers wear off over time

-7. The First Years Breastflow Starter Set (Set of 4)
+7. Most Similar to Nursing Bottle for Breastfed Babies: The First Years Breastflow Starter Set (Set of 4)

 - Breastflow is the only feeding system that requires both suction and compression, just like breastfeeding

 - Set comes with extras like snap-on bottle container for snacks and a bottle brush

 - Vented nipple is designed to reduce symptoms of colic

 - Bottle cap snaps onto the bottom when feeding so it doesn’t get lost